tenet-ac-za/safire.ac.za-website/content/technical/resources/configure-azure-ad-for-safire.md

 To configure Azure Active Directory as an identity provider for SAFIRE, you need to do 3 things:

 1.)
 Create your own, new *Enterprise Application*
 2.)
 Set up single sign-on
 3.)
 Configure Attribute claims rules

 ## Create your own new Enterprise Application

 In Federation terms, Identity Providers take on SAFIRE's metadata and configure SAFIRE as a 'Service Provider'.
 In Azure Active Directory, however, you need to change your thinking slightly, in that you need to think of SAFIRE as an *Enterprise application* that you need to create.

 You will need to create your own new Enterprise Application in your organisation's Azure Active Directory role.
-You can do so by adding a *New application* and create your *own application* under the 'Enterprise Applications' Management item.
+You can do so by adding a *New application* and *Create your own application* under the 'Enterprise Applications' Management item.

 You can name the application whatever makes sense to you, but in this document, we have named our new application "SAFIRE - South African Identity Federation".
 This application is integrating with other applications that are not in the Azure Application gallery.